nextgis/docs_ngweb/source/admin_tasks.rst

 -------

 In this section you can see a list of available NextGIS Web backups, as well as download any of them.
+The process of creating backups and restoring for developers is described in `this section <https://docs.nextgis.ru/docs_ngweb_dev/doc/admin/backup_restore.html>`_.